Cyberwarfare and China: United States

-The United States of America has accused China of cyberwarfare attacks that targeted the networks of important American military, commercial, research, and industrial organizations.
+The United States has accused China of cyberwarfare attacks that targeted the networks of important American military, commercial, research, and industrial organizations.
 A Congressional advisory group has declared China "the single greatest risk to the security of American technologies" and "there has been a marked increase in cyber intrusions originating in China and targeting U.S. government and defense-related computer systems".
+China's cyberwarfare has expanded from cyber-espionage to "pre-positioning" activity for the sabotage and crippling of critical infrastructure.
+From 2023 to 2024, hacks originating from Chinese state-sponsored actors doubled to over 330.

 In January 2010, Google reported targeted attacks on its corporate infrastructure originating from China "that resulted in the theft of intellectual property from Google."
 Gmail accounts belonging to two human rights activists were compromised in an attack on Google's password system.
+Chinese hackers also gained access to a database containing classified information about suspected spies, agents, and terrorists under surveillance by the US government.
 American security experts connected the Google attack to various other political and corporate espionage efforts originating from China, which included spying against military, commercial, research, and industrial corporations.
 Obama administration officials called the cyberattacks "an increasingly serious cyber threat to US critical industries."

 In addition to Google, at least 34 other companies have been attacked.
 Reported cases include Northrop Grumman, Symantec, Yahoo, Dow Chemical, and Adobe Systems.
 Cyber-espionage has been aimed at both commercial and military interests.

 Diplomatic cables highlight US concerns that China is exploiting its access to Microsoft source code to boost its offensive and defensive capabilities.

 A number of private computer security firms have stated that they have growing evidence of cyber-espionage efforts originating from China, including the "Comment Group".

 China has denied accusations of cyberwarfare, and has accused the United States of engaging in cyber-warfare against it, accusations which the United States denies.